Before the American Revolution, which everyone knows about, six – count ‘em, six – French and Indian Wars engulfed the region for over 43 years.

 Best remembered from the French and Indian War: The Battle of Quebec, in which both commanders, James Wolfe and Louis-Joseph de Montcalm, died on the Plains of Abraham.
 The French, badly outnumbered, had to surrender Montreal and all of Canada.

-Impact: It gave the English control of Canada and the land east of the Mississippi.
+In the end, the British victory gave the English control of Canada and the land east of the Mississippi.